Blast off to the Unknown!

 Venture stands at the base of Avatar’s statue at Hero’s Hill, looking up at the image of his former captain.
 Dr. Sane (with Mimi) and Nova soon join him.
 Venture expresses his doubts about the mission, that an unclear radio message is very little information to base a mission on.
 Doctor Sane offers his sage advice on the situation: while acknowledging the risk, the consequences of not acting are dire.
 He’s planning to go himself.

 Production note: A unique music cue underscores this scene, an instrumental version of From Yamato With Love, the ending theme from Farewell to Yamato.
-It’s the only time it will be heard in the entire series and in fact the only place it can be heard at all since it was conspicuously absent from Yamato‘s many music releases.
-So enjoy it now.
+It’s the only time it was used in the entire saga, and it was conspicuously absent from Yamato‘s many music releases until the Sound Almanac series came along.

 On the Argo‘s main bridge, all systems are prepared for launch.
 IQ-9 rolls up and announces that everyone is on board.
 Wildstar tells him to check again.
 IQ, realizing what Derek is so anxious about, is more direct in his next response, and says Venture is not on board.
 Without missing a beat, Wildstar calls in the gangway.
 Sandor starts flooding the dock.
 It seems a little strange that the locks are controlled by the EDF command, but the Argo controls the flooding mechanism.
 Commander Singleton calls the Argo to personally request that Wildstar stand down.
 He responds that they are doing what must be done.
 “Commander, we are taking off!”
 With a determined salute, he breaks contact.